anmiles/google-calendar-entries/README.md

 ## Adding profiles

-This application may work with multiple profiles (download videos liked from multiple youtube accounts).
+This application may work with multiple profiles (view and manage calendar entries from multiple google accounts).

 1. Come up with any profile name you want
 1. Execute `npm run create <profile>`

 You can create as many profiles as you want.

 ## Authentication